smart-edge-open/specs/architecture.md

 - A consumer application can subscribe to any number of services from producer apps.
 Future extension can implement entitlements to consumer apps to create access control lists.
 - Producer to Consumer update will use web socket for notification.
 If there is further data to be shared between producer and consumer other NFVi components like OVS/VPP/NIC-VF can be used for data transfer.

-As part of the OpenNESS reference application there is a producer and consumer application.
+The OpenNESS release includes reference producer and consumer applications.

 ![OpenNESS Reference Application](arch-images/openness_apps.png)